varlesh/oreo-cursors/README.md

 # This is a comment
 ```
-It's most likely have some contents, remove and insert lines according to your likings.
+It's most likely to have some contents in the colours.conf, remove and insert lines according to your likings.
+Do note that if you don't specify the LabelColour, ShadowColour, ShadowOpacity, they will be default to #FFF, #000, 0.3 respectively.

 4. Run `convert.rb`.
 This will convert your colours and map it to the cursors.